 iPad Pro 10.5in (2017) review

-In this article we run the rule over the new 10.5-inch model, testing its performance in speed, graphics and battery tests and reviewing its design, ease of use and tech specs.
-You can read more about the comparative advantages of Apple's various tablets in our iPad buying guide 2017; the iPad Pro 10.5in, like the three other models mentioned above, is available from Apple's website.
+In this article we run the rule over the 10.5-inch iPad Pro, testing its performance in speed, graphics and battery tests and reviewing its design, ease of use and tech specs.
+You can read more about the comparative advantages of Apple's various tablets in our iPad buying guide; the iPad Pro 10.5in is available from Apple's website.

 Design & build quality

 This new model of the iPad Pro comes with 10.5-inch screen - something we've not seen before on an iOS device.
 In effect, this iPad replaces the old 9.7-inch Pro model, and squeezes the larger screen into a chassis that's not a lot bigger by making the bezels thinner.